derb12/pybaselines/docs/user_guide/algorithms/algorithms_1d/spline.rst

     + \lambda \sum\limits_{i}^{M - d} (\Delta^d c_i)^2

-where :math:`\lambda` is the penalty scale factor, and :math:`\Delta^d` is the finite-difference operator of order d.
+where :math:`\lambda` is the penalty scale factor, and :math:`\Delta^d` is the finite forward-difference operator of order d.
 Note that P-splines use uniformly spaced knots so that the finite-difference is easy to calculate.

 The resulting linear equation for solving the above minimization is: